From Addy to Samantha: The Definitive American Girl Doll Ranking

 1. Addy Walker

-To earn the top-top spot, you've gotta be a special kind of strong.
+To earn the top-top spot, you’ve gotta be a special kind of strong.
 A nine-year-old Addy escapes slavery with her mother to Philadelphia.
 Initially separated from the rest of their family, they ultimately reconnect but live in poverty.
-It’s Addy’s resilience, bravery and kind heart that make her the best of the best.
+It’s Addy’s resilience, bravery and kind heart that make her the best American Girl doll of all.
 And bonus points: She doesn’t want to be an actress.